RisingStack/rate-limiter/README.md

     interval: 1000, // in milliseconds
     maxInInterval: 10,
     minDifference: 100, // optional: the minimum time (in milliseconds) between any two actions
-    buckets: 1000, // optional: splits interval to 1000 equidistant buckets, lossfully sampling
+    buckets: 1000, // optional: splits interval to 1000 equidistant buckets, samples attempts
-    // attempts to save memory and CPU usage
+    // to save memory and CPU usage
-    mode: 'binary' // do not count failed attempts (this is the default mode) });
+    mode: 'binary' // do not record capped attempts (this is the default mode) });

   function attemptAction(userId) {